richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 swapped some of the nibbles; 0x1234 is listed as 0x1432 for example.
 This was due to documentation errors with the original implementation of Autokey.
-This document marks the erroneous values as reserved.
+This document marks the erroneous values as reserved, in case there is an implementation that used the registered values instead of what the original implementation used.
 - Some values were mistakenly re-used.

 ## Network Time Security Registries